Oxsomi/core3/docs/graphics_api.md

     endScope
 ```

-Because a scope hoists the transitions of operations such as clearImages, drawIndirect(Count), setPrimitiveBuffers it is impossible to use the same subresource in the same scope for different usages (be it copy/shader write/read).
+Because a scope hoists the transitions of operations such as clearImages, copyImages, drawIndirect(Count), setPrimitiveBuffers it is impossible to use the same subresource in the same scope for different usages (be it copy/shader write/read).
 If this is the case then a separate scope is needed.

 All startRenderExts in a scope should be ended and all startRegionDebugExts as well.
 Since a scope should be self contained.